Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 2  19  19  19
 ```

 Bet that's not what you were expecting!
-But don't worry - there's a better way.
+Time to learn how to do better.

 ## Express yourself